maxdzin/vsc-ext-coding-time-tracker/README.md

 ## Usage

 Once installed, the extension will automatically start tracking your coding time.
 You can view your current session time in the status bar at the bottom of the VSCode window.

-## Feature Details

-1. Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P on macOS)
-2. Search for "SCTT: Show Coding Time Summary"
-3. Explore your coding statistics through interactive visualizations:
-   - View project distribution in the Project Summary chart
-   - Track daily patterns in the Activity Timeline
-   - Analyze long-term trends in the Activity Heatmap
-   - All charts automatically adapt to your VS Code theme

 ### Using Search & Filters